mirakc/mirakc/docs/config.md

 of whole seconds and its fractional part will be ignored.

-`mirakc-arib filter-program` will wait the start of a TV program for an amount of time specified with `recorder.max-start-delay` if it's specified.
+`mirakc-arib filter-program` will wait the start of a TV program for an amount of time specified with `recording.max-start-delay` if it's specified.
 In the meantime, `mirakc-arib filter-program` keeps a tuner device open.

 ## timeshift